isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 ***Note: Please skip this step if you have received an invite link from your organisation.***

-Key in the organisation code provided and tap or click **'Next'.**
+Ask your manager/HR team or authorised representative for your organisation's code.
+For companies, this is typically the company's Unique Entity Number (**UEN**).

-Speak to your manager or HR team to obtain your organisation code.
-For companies, this is typically your company's Unique Entity Number (**UEN**).
+Enter the organisation code, and tap or click **'Next'.**

-If you are working with multiple organisations, please repeat this step to add and provide consent to each organisation separately.
+If you are working with multiple organisations, please repeat this step to add and give consent to each organisation separately.

-### **Provide consent to share records**
+### **Give consent to share records**
 ![](/images/Consent.svg)

 A summary of the health records to be shared will be shown:
 * COVID-19 Vaccination status
-* ART and PCR Swab Results (up to 2 weeks)
+* ART and PCR Swab Results (up to 2 weeks before the date you give consent)

-Tick the checkbox after reading through the page to acknowledge.
+Click the checkbox to acknowledge you understand how records are shared.

 Tap or click  **'I consent to sharing my records'.**